 Nitrous Oxide for Pain Relief

-Genesis BirthCenter, Davenport has joined a small but increasing number of U.S. birth centers giving women the option of possibly giggling through the pain of labor contractions.
+Genesis BirthCenter, Davenport and Genesis BirthCenter, Silvis have joined a small but increasing number of U.S. birth centers giving women the option of possibly giggling through the pain of labor contractions.

 Nitrous oxide, commonly called “laughing gas,’’ was once the standard pain relief option available during childbirth.
 It was phased out about 60 years ago in favor of more potent pain relievers delivered intravenously or by injection.